jruels/automation-dev/labs/setup.md

 2. In the Visual Studio Code sidebar, click the third icon down “Source Control”
 3. Click “Clone repository” and enter the `https://github.com/jruels/automation-dev`
 4. In the File Explorer window that pops up, create a new folder “repos” and select it.
-5. After the repository is done cloning, in Visual Studio Code, click the “Explorer” icon at the top of the left sidebar.
+5. After cloning the repository, in Visual Studio Code, click the “Explorer” icon at the top of the left sidebar.

 # Configure AWS credentials